 - Weight: 3.02 oz.

-The opposite end of the knife is designed to function as a glass breaker and can also be used as a lanyard and there’s also an O2 tank wrench incorporated into the knife.
+The opposite end of the knife is designed to function as a glass breaker and can also be used as a lanyard, and there’s also an O2 tank wrench incorporated into the knife.

 Who Should be Interested in the Gerber Crisis Hook Knife?

-Added features on the knife can be found on the back of the hand in the form of a glass breaker pommel with a lanyard hole.
+Added features on the knife can be found on the back of the handle in the form of a glass breaker pommel with a lanyard hole.
 There is also an O2 wrench just forward of the handle in the blade area.

 A single bevel cutting edge is protected by a blunt hook to prevent cutting anything that you want to remain in one piece.

-Finally, the Gerber Crisis Hook Knife comes with a plastic friction sheath that can attach to MOLLE gear with a plastic strap.
+Finally, the Gerber Crisis Hook comes with a plastic friction sheath that can attach to MOLLE gear with a plastic strap.

-Basically, anything that may be covering a wound or trapping someone in a vehicle shouldn’t be a problem for this knife.
+Anything that may be covering a wound or trapping someone in a vehicle shouldn’t be a problem for this knife.

 The Crisis Hook Knife has a lot going for it, but it also has some things working against it.

-It’s really designed to be attached to a plate carrier or bag with MOLLE straps.
+It’s designed to be attached to a plate carrier or bag with MOLLE straps.
 Getting the friction sheath attached to anything that doesn’t have a MOLLE attachment can be interesting.
 I’m sure some creative use of zip ties would fix this.